 Crack the eggs into a bowl and whisk them until the whites and yolks are combined.

-Add the shiitake, spring onion and imitation crab and whisk them all together.
+Add the shiitake, spring onion, and imitation crab and whisk them all together.

 Add 1 tbsp of shiitake dashi per portion.

-Then add Japanese mayonnaise, grated ginger and a pinch of salt and pepper.
+Then add Japanese mayonnaise, grated ginger, and a pinch of salt and pepper.

-Whisk them all together and then you're ready to cook!
+Whisk them all together, and then you’re ready to cook!

-Heat a pan on medium-high and once hot, add the oil and swirl it around the pan.
-To make sure the base is evenly coated with oil, you can use kitchen paper to rub it all over the surface, this will ensure your omelette doesn't stick.
+Heat a pan on medium-high; once hot, add the oil and swirl it around the pan.
+To make sure the base is evenly coated with oil, you can use kitchen paper to rub it all over the surface, this will ensure your omelette doesn’t stick.
 I recommend using a pan that is roughly the same size as your serving dish.

 If you're making multiple portions, you should divide the egg and make each portion separately to ensure a beautiful presentation.
 Make sure to oil the pan between each portion.